oracle-livelabs/developer/db-application-development/javadb-development/javadb-development.md

 ## Task 4: Extract the downloaded wallet

-Please note since we had created ADB instance by the name DEMOADW, our wallet zip file name will be Wallet_DEMOADW
+Please note since we had created Autonomous Database instance by the name DEMOADW, our wallet zip file name will be Wallet_DEMOADW

 ```
 <copy>